-Professional segment earnings for the first quarter of fiscal 2021 increased 14.0 percent compared to the first quarter of fiscal 2020, and when expressed as a percentage of net sales, increased to 18.0 percent from 17.2 percent.
-As a percentage of net sales, the Professional segment earnings increase was primarily driven by reduced SG&A expense as a percentage of net sales due to leveraging expense over higher sales volumes, as well as the favorable impact of strategic productivity and synergy initiatives and net price realization, partially offset by manufacturing cost pressures and unfavorable product mix.
+Professional segment earnings for the year-to-date period of fiscal 2021 increased 26.0 percent compared to the same period of fiscal 2020, and when expressed as a percentage of net sales, increased to 18.5 percent from 17.2 percent.
+As a percentage of net sales, the Professional segment earnings increase for the year-to-date comparison was primarily driven by improved net price realization as a result of price increases across our Professional segment product lines; productivity improvements, including COVID-19 driven production downtime and manufacturing inefficiencies in the first nine months of fiscal 2020 that were experienced to a lesser degree in the first nine months of fiscal 2021; reduced SG&A expense as a percentage of net sales due to leveraging expense over higher sales volumes; partially offset by the macroeconomic inflationary environment resulting in higher commodity and component parts and freight costs.